 The site is a part of Techport Australia; Australia’s largest naval shipbuilding hub incorporating a critical mass of world class warship design and construction skills.
 It is the most advanced and modern shipbuilding facility in Australia.

-ASC South key features
+Osborne South key features

 Outfit Support Towers